 The Outer Banks may not be the most popular honeymoon destination, lacking the fine dining of other romantic destinations, but the area makes up for it with breathtaking scenery and pristine sands.
 It’s also perfect for those who are looking for a budget-friendly honeymoon.
 Enjoy peaceful alone time together strolling secluded beaches, rugged dunes and historic lighthouses, or enjoy take part in more active pursuits like ATV adventures, windsurfing and other water sports.
 History buffs will be in heaven – aviators Orville and Wilbur Wright took their famous first flight here at Kitty Hawk, while the infamous pirate Blackbeard fought his last battle at Ocracoke.

 The Florida Keys offer something for everyone with an array of exciting outdoor attractions.
 Perfect for anyone who wants to enjoy the tropics without leaving the Continental U.S., the 110-mile island chain is just south of Miami, surrounded by warm, crystal-clear, blue waters.
-If you want lots of action, head down to America’s southernmost point, Key West.
-“Margaritaville,” as it’s often referred to, is famous for its glorious sunset celebrations and romantic atmosphere.
+If you want lots of action, head down to America’s southernmost point, Key West, which is famous for its glorious sunset celebrations and romantic atmosphere.
 You’ll have an array of activities to choose from, including sunset sails, reef snorkeling, diving and the chance to visit Dry Tortugas National Park via ferry.
 Throughout the Keys, there are several spots that offer the opportunity to swim with dolphins or glimpse elusive manatees.

 California’s most famous wine country is a top honeymoon destination.
 Napa Valley offers the chance to spend your days tasting some of the best wine on the planet in its collection of beautiful vineyards or even hopping aboard the famous wine train.
 You can also indulge in lots of pampering by heading to one of the many world-class spas.
 By staying at Indian Springs Resort and Spa, you can take advantage of the soothing healing waters and luxurious treatments.
 The region is not just a wine enthusiasts’ paradise – foodies will love the nearly endless number of high-end restaurants serving gourmet fare.
 You might celebrate your new life together by soaring over the valley in a hot air balloon on a special champagne brunch ride.